Cellavent

 Titelbild-Die-Bioverfügbarkeit-von-Kurkuma-steigern

-These methods are intended to increase the bioavailability of turmeric
+Methods to increase the bioavailability of turmeric

 Curcumin and phospholipids: A good combination for greater bioavailability?